 6. Accentuate the positive.

+A child who has a hard time following rules can sometimes become an outsider if there are group consequences when one person breaks a rule.
 Teachers can reward behaviors they’d like to see more of or those that foster healthy communities in the classroom.
 This rewards system shows students that appropriate behavior is recognized and encouraged.
-It can also help a rule-breaking child become less of an outsider if the group doesn’t suffer consequences as a result of his behavior.

 7. Establish a classroom culture.